WeiseSchokolade/ServerBase/README.md

 # ServerBase
-A framework/api for (game) serers.
+A framework/api for (game) servers.